MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-overview.md

 - Use Azure Active Directory (Azure AD) to authenticate to the tunnel.
 - Are evaluated against your Conditional Access policies.
 If the device isn’t compliant, then it won’t have access to your VPN server or your on-premises network.

-To connect to the tunnel, devices use the Microsoft Tunnel app, which is available from the iOS/iPadOS or Android app stores.
+To connect to the tunnel, devices use the Microsoft Tunnel standalone app, which is available from the iOS/iPadOS or Android app stores.

 You can install multiple Linux servers to support Microsoft Tunnel, and combine servers into logical groups called *Sites*.
 Each server can join a single Site.
 When you configure a Site, you’re defining a connection point for devices to use when they access the tunnel.
 Sites require a *Server configuration* that you’ll define and assign to the Site.
 The Server configuration is applied to each server you add to that Site, simplifying the configuration of more servers.

 To direct devices to use the tunnel, you create and deploy a VPN policy for Microsoft Tunnel.
-This policy is a device configuration VPN profile that uses the Microsoft Tunnel for its connection type.
+This policy is a device configuration VPN profile that uses the Microsoft Tunnel standalone app for its connection type.

+  > [!Important]
+  > In preparation for the [public preview of Tunnel client functionality in the Microsoft Defender for Endpoint app](aka.ms/defendertunnel), the VPN profile connection type for the Microsoft Tunnel client app has been renamed to **Microsoft Tunnel (standalone app)**.
+At this time, you should use the standalone option, not the **Microsoft Tunnel** connection type.

 Features of the VPN profiles for the tunnel include:

 - A friendly name for the VPN connection that your end users will see.
-- The Site that the VPN client connects to.
+- The site that the VPN client connects to.
 - Per-app VPN configurations that define which apps the VPN profile is used for, and if it's always-on or not.
 When always-on, the VPN will automatically connect and is used only for the apps you define.
 If no apps are defined, the always-on connection provides tunnel access for all network traffic from the device.
 - Manual connections to the tunnel when a user launches the VPN and selects *Connect*.
 - On-demand VPN rules that allow use of the VPN when conditions are met for specific FQDNs or IP addresses. (iOS/iPadOS)